 Supply and Demand

 Supply and demand is an economic model of price determination in a market.
-When there are more buyers for Maine Coon kittens then there are kittens, then the price goes up.
-Then there are more kittens than buyers, the price goes down.
+When there are more buyers for Maine Coon kittens than there are kittens, then the price goes up.
+Then there are more kittens than buyers; the price goes down.

-There is a huge demand for Maine Coon Kittens from reputable breeders.
-This can be determined with breeders having very long waiting lists and reservation deposits that are paid in advance.
+There is a considerable demand for Maine Coon Kittens from reputable breeders.
+This can be determined by breeders having long waiting lists and paying reservation deposits in advance.
 Some breeders have waiting lists that are 1.5 – 2 years long.
-This indicates a very high demand and a low supply for Maine Coon Kittens.
+This indicates a high demand and a low supply of Maine Coon Kittens.

-I’m not a fan of the long waiting lists, so my Maine Coon Adoption process is a bit different from everyone else.
-Instead of locking people into a “wait”, I offer kittens on a first come, first serve basis to all of my Approved Guardians.
+I’m not a fan of the long waiting lists, so my Maine Coon Adoption process is slightly different from everyone else.
+Instead of locking people into a “wait,” I offer kittens on a first-come, first-serve basis to all of my Approved Guardians.
 Everyone has the same opportunity to reserve a kitten when they become available.
-I currently have over 550 Approved Guardians at the moment (as of Nov 2020) , and will only offer 35- 40 kittens per year.
+We currently have over 3,000 Approved Guardians (as of December 2022) and will only offer 35- 40 kittens per year.
 So as you can see, the demand is much greater than the supply.

-Health is ultimately the most important factor when it comes to breeding and/or buying a Maine Coon Kitten.
+Health is ultimately the most important factor in breeding and/or buying a Maine Coon Kitten.
 A solid health guarantee is important to assure the buyers that there is confidence in the health of the kitten being offered.

 It seems that the “normal” or “standard” practice for Pedigree cats is to offer a one-year health guarantee against genetic defects resulting in the loss of the pet.
 Some, if not most genetic defects that may cause death in the cat may not occur after the first year of life.
 It’s of great pride that all of my kittens come with a very strong Five Year Health Guarantee.